felker/cuda-aware-mpi-example/README.md

 >
 > Enable parallelization/offload of Standard C++ and Fortran parallel constructs; default is -stdpar=gpu.

-KGF: ISO Fortran 2008 also supports a StdPar, `do concurrent`
+KGF: ISO Fortran 2008 also supports a StdPar, `do concurrent`.

-### Manpage and user guide
+### Manpage and compiler user guide
+The manpage is the most explicit endorsement that `-cuda` enables CUDA C++ compilation with `nvc++`, not just interoperability.

 ```
 > man nvc++